KSP-KOS/KOS/_sources/general/volumes.txt

 If you have multiple CX-4181 parts on the same craft, they are assumed to be networked together on the same system, and capable of reading each other's hard drives.
-Their disk drives each have a different Volume, and by default they are simply numbered 1,2,3, … unless you rename them with the RENAME command.
+Their disk drives each have a different Volume, and by default they are simply numbered 1,2,3, … unless you rename them.

 For example, if you have two CX-4181's on the same craft, called 1 and 2, with volumes on them called 1 and 2, respectively, it is possible for